theupdateframework/taps/tap5.md

 ## The new root metadata file format

-Using the new root metadata file format, each top-level role can use the new "URLs" attribute to specify a list of URLs from which it can be updated, in place of the mirrors specified in the [map file](tap4.md).
+Using the new root metadata file format, each top-level role can use the new "URLs" attribute to specify a list of URLs from which it can be updated.
+There are three cases regarding this attribute.
+If this list is omitted, then the metadata file for this top-level role shall be downloaded using one of the mirrors specified in the [map file](tap4.md).
-_If this list is empty, then it means that the metadata file for the top-level role shall not be updated at all._
+_If this list is specified, but empty, then this metadata file shall not be updated at all._
-Otherwise, the metadata file for this role would be downloaded from each URL, using the order specified in this list, until it is found.
+Otherwise, if this list is specified, and not empty, then the metadata file shall be downloaded from each URL, using the order specified in this list, until it is found.
+Each URL may be a file URI, which means that these files shall be updated from a local directory on disk instead of a remote server.

 <pre>
 {